India's G-20 presidency will be inclusive, ambitious and action-oriented: PM Modi

 India will officially assume the G20 Presidency from December 1.

-"It is the responsibility of us G-20 leaders that the benefits of digital transformation should not be confined to a small part of the human race," he said, pitching for work by the bloc to bring digital transformation into the lives of everyone in the next 10 years.

-In the session on digital transformation, the prime minister also said that the principle of "data for development" will be an integral part of the overall theme of India's upcoming G-20 Presidency.

-In his remarks at the closing session, the prime minister said India's presidency of the G-20 is a proud occasion for every Indian and that the country will organise G-20 meetings in different cities and states.
+The prime minister said India's presidency of the G-20 is a proud occasion for every Indian and that the country will organize G-20 meetings in different cities and states.

 "Our guests will get full experience of India's amazing diversity, inclusive traditions, and cultural richness.
 We wish that all of you will participate in this unique celebration in India, the 'Mother of Democracy'.
 Together, we will make the G-20, a catalyst for global change," he said.